microsoft/ms-tpm-20-ref-rs/README.md

 - `vendored` - if enabled, `openssl` will be compiled from source. **WARNING: This will substantially bump compile-from-clean times!**

 - `sample_platform` - if enabled, the `microsoft/ms-tpm-20-ref` sample platform
   implementation will be compiled + linked in instead of the Rust, callback based platform.
 The API will remain the same, but all provided callbacks / state blobs will simply be ignored. **This should only be used for testing and cross-validation.**

+- `dll_platform` - use the legacy TPM implementation provided by `TpmEngUM138.dll`.
+  Will not build `microsoft/ms-tpm-20-ref` from source.

 ## Build Dependencies